Diabetes and pregnancy: Breastfeeding

 In some cases, pregnant women with diabetes may be encouraged to express and store their colostrum during pregnancy, in case their blood sugar is too low for feeding the baby breast milk after birth.
-There is no evidence on the safety or potential benefits when pregnant women with diabetes express and store breast milk prior to the baby's birth.
+There is no evidence on the safety or potential benefits when pregnant women with diabetes express and store breast milk before the baby's birth.

 Classification

-The White classification, named after Priscilla White who pioneered research on the effect of diabetes types on perinatal outcome, is widely used to assess maternal and fetal risk.
+The White classification, named after Priscilla White, who pioneered research on the effect of diabetes types on perinatal outcome, is widely used to assess maternal and fetal risk.
 It distinguishes between gestational diabetes (type A) and diabetes that existed before pregnancy (pregestational diabetes).
 These two groups are further subdivided according to their associated risks and management.

-There are 2 classes of gestational diabetes (diabetes which began during pregnancy):
+There are 2 classes of gestational diabetes (diabetes that began during pregnancy):